 One of the Missouri accident laws that you should be aware of is the statute of limitations.
 A “statute of limitations” is a state law that sets a strict time limit for your right to bring a lawsuit to court.
-In Missouri, the statute of limitations that applies to litigation over a vehicular accident partly depends on whether the incident caused an injury or death.
+In Missouri, the statute of limitations that applies to litigation over a vehicular accident partly depends on whether the incident caused a motor vehicle injury or death.

 Based on Missouri Revised Statute section 516.120, anyone injured in an accident has to file civil litigation within five years of the date of the accident.
 If the incident resulted in a death, then a relative of the deceased must bring a wrongful death claim within three years of the person’s death whether it occurred on the date of the accident or as a result of it.
 This deadline can be reviewed at Missouri Revised Statutes section 537.100.

 Another Missouri accident law is the “pure comparative fault” law.
 This assigns a certain amount of financial obligation depending on the amount of fault that each driver holds.
 In other words, the same degree of fault reduces the damages you can recover.

 Additionally, there are several situations in which a motorist must report.
 Missouri Revised Statutes section 303.040 lays out the requirements for reporting an accident.
 The owner/operator of a vehicle must report an accident with an uninsured motorist on a road or in a parking lot.
 The owner/operator of a vehicle must report an accident in which a person is killed or injured or where property damage of one person is over $500.
 Plus, the owner/operator of a parked vehicle must report an accident in which a person is killed or injured or where property damage of one person is over $500 and the owner or operator didn’t have auto insurance.

 Make sure to fill out the official Missouri Department of Revenue report form.
 If you need help after a car or truck accident, contact a local lawyer for additional assistance.